When the S*#! Hits the Fan, What Colour is Your Raincoat?

 What had changed?
 The biggest thing was the opportunity to get world class training in seeing my own shortcomings and leaning into emotional tension.

-For the past four years I have lived, studied, and worked at Clear Sky Meditation Center.
+For the past four years I have lived, studied, and worked at Clear Sky, a meditation retreat center.
 We live there under the direction of the founding teachers, Doug and Catherine Sensei.
 Clear Sky is an experiment in creating a modern monastery.
 Life there is a ‘living lab’, where we explore spiritual growth in a conscious community.
 We create systems and ways of being with each other, then we change them as needed.
 We learn to adapt quickly to change.

 Bringing mindfulness to work

-By living and practicing in the living lab and pressure cooker that is Clear Sky, I have learned about how to make the best rain jacket for weathering the storms of life:
+By living and practicing in the living lab and pressure cooker that is Clear Sky, and practicing mindfulness meditation and karma yoga meditation, I have learned about how to make the best rain jacket for weathering the storms of life:

 - Having my unwholesome communication and ego-defense patterns pointed out regularly.
 It makes it easier for me to see them and change them;